klionsky123/dmk-kafka-airflow/README.md

 ## Tech Stack

+- **Kafka**
 - **Apache Airflow**
 - **Python**
 - **MS SQL Server**
-- **Postgres**
-- **Kafka**
 - **Docker**

 ---

 ## Project Notes

-- Microsoft SQL Server, installed on a separate machine, serves as the destination database and contains:
+- MSSQL serves as the destination server and contains both 'Stage' and 'Production' databases
-  1. Custom metadata tables (in a dedicated metadata schema)
-  2. Both 'Stage' and 'Production' data tables
-- Apache Airflow, running in Docker, is used for job scheduling and ETL orchestration.
+- Apache Airflow, running in Docker, is used for the job scheduling and ETL orchestration.
-- The `Extract` step is implemented via Python pandas, sqlalchemy and SQL Server stored procs.
-- Both `Transform` and `Load` steps are handled via SQL stored procedures.

 ### Project Architecture: